ISKCON Krishna House: 1969-1971: East 20th Avenue

 In October 1968, Ohio State University professor and Hare Krishna devotee Howard Wheeler founded the Ohio State Yoga Club.
 The club marked the first Hare Krishna presence on campus.
 It offered guidance on mantra chanting, dancing, and cooking Indian food and discussions on Indian philosophy.
 Wheeler invited International Society for Krishna Consciousness (ISKCON) founder A. C. Bhaktivedanta Swami Prabhupada to campus, and on May 12, 1969, Prabhupada and renowned poet Allen Ginsberg gave a joint program at the university.
 Roger Lambert of The Lantern described the scene:

 Hundreds of persons jammed into the theater and clusters of other hopefuls paced expectantly outside the auditorium doors...Others found a way onto the stage and lifted the curtains to find themselves standing five feet from Ginsberg and the holy man..."Hare Krishna, Hare Krishna, Krishna Krishna, Hare Hare, Hare Rama, Hare Rama, Rama Rama, Hare Hare," chanted the students, over and over again, clapping and dancing to the rhythmic drone of the Indian incantation.

 Around the same time, Wheeler and Ohio State student Paul Sherbow established the first Hare Krishna temple in Columbus near the university at 318 East 20th Avenue, where Prabhupada stayed during his visit.
 Named the Radha Krishna Temple, it had twelve members at the time of its founding.
 It offered Bhagavad Gita classes, food, and housing for devotees.
 Prabhupada's visit precipitated a membership drive for the temple.
 At the end of the 1969-70 academic year The Lantern wrote, "...(in) the past few months...Hare Krishna,...with their flowing gowns and theological Muzak, drove the already punchy student body to sovereign insanity."

 By 1971, temple membership had grown to around thirty-six.
 In the same year, The Columbus Dispatch observed temple members chanting near the Ohio Statehouse.
 In May 1971 The Lantern wrote, "the (Hare Krishna) chant, sung daily by a handful of robed people at 15th Avenue and High Street, has become as much a part of the campus scene as attending football games and sunning on the Oval."

 1977-1981: East 13th Avenue

 After closing for several years, the temple reopened at 99 East 13th Avenue in 1977.
 It contained a restaurant offering an all-you-can-eat vegetarian lunch for 99 cents.
 In 1978, the temple held its first Festival of Chariots parade in Downtown Columbus.

-ISKCON leader Kirtanananda Swami visited the temple in January 1979 and held a press conference to condemn the mass murder/suicide in Jonestown, Guyana.
-Following a decline in community interest, the temple closed in June 1981.
+ISKCON leader Kirtanananda Swami visited the temple in January 1979 and held a press conference to condemn the mass murder/suicide in Jonestown, Guyana in an effort to distinguish his organization from cults.
+Kirtanananda advised evaluating a religious teacher, observing whether 'his actions always match-up with his words' before following their teachings.

+The temple closed in 1981 following a decline in community interest.